fokoid/mws-restaurant/README.md

 ```

 The project uses Gulp to automate generation of responsive images, SASS
 preprocessing and other build tasks.
+These are automatically run as a
-These can be run with
+postinstall step after `yarn install`, but can be run manually with
 ```
 gulp
 ```